-Elinor works well with sensitive, intelligent, and oppositional adolescent girls.
+Elinor works well with sensitive, intelligent, and oppositional adolescents who present as female.
 Her clients present with strong defenses, and their intense symptoms and acting-out behaviors serve to deflect attention from the underlying emotional issues that they experience.
 Often these students are struggling to establish an identity, have low self-worth, are experiencing significantly impaired family and peer relationships, and show signs of trauma, depression, anxiety or other mood disorders.
 These young women may not even realize they have a mask on because they are hiding from the strength of their own emotions through substance use/abuse, self-harm, defiance, or externalizing behaviors.
 Elinor takes a compassionate approach to trauma that supports unravelling the painful narrative and giving voice to the teenagers in telling their stories.
 Elinor’s calm and inviting demeanor balances with her boundless energy as she aligns with her clients to collaborate on lowering defenses and exploring their underlying wounds.
 Elinor’s curious, strength-based, and individualized approach allows her to build strong relationships with the young people she works with and create safety for them to step into their discomfort instead of avoiding it.

 Education & Prior Work Experience

 Elinor graduated from Northern Arizona University with a master’s degree in Clinical Mental Health Counseling.
 She is a licensed associate clinical mental health counselor, and her studies were CACREP accredited.
 Elinor graduated with a Bachelor of Arts in both Psychology and English from Northern Arizona University.
 Her undergraduate work in English feeds Elinor’s belief that one access point to unconscious beliefs about one’s emotional world is the manner in which we express ourselves verbally.
 Elinor finds it meaningful to highlight these subtle patterns both in sessions and in the letter writing process between parents and students.